-Additionally, the debug module also exposes pytest fixture hpy_debug that, for the time being, enables the LeakDetector, but may also enable other useful debugging facilities.
+Additionally, the debug module also provides a pytest fixture, hpy\debug, that for the time being, enables the LeakDetector.
+In the future, it may also enable other useful debugging facilities.

 '''

 from hpy.debug.pytest import hpy_debug

 def test_that_uses_leak_detector_fixture(hpy_debug):

 Run some HPy extension code

 '''